 Professionals should not:

-- Minimise the potential risk of harm;
+- Underestimate the potential risk of harm;

 - Approach or inform the child's family, friends or members of the community that the victim has sought help as this is likely to increase the risk to the victim significantly;